CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/expose-eip/README.md

 Before you begin

-Install `kubectl`.
+- [ ] Install `kubectl`.

-Use a cloud provider like Google Kubernetes Engine or Amazon Web Services to create a Kubernetes cluster.
+- [ ] Use `kubeadm` to create a Kubernetes cluster.

-This tutorial creates an internal load balancer, which requires a bare metal server.
+This tutorial creates an internal load balancer, which requires bare metal servers.

 Configure `kubectl` to communicate with your Kubernetes API server.
 For instructions, see the documentation for a bare metal installation.